YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPRECFLLCK, Database file xxxx is locked by MUPIP RECOVER.
 Could not secure access.

-Run Time Error: This indicates that YottaDB/GT.M could not open a database file xxxx because MUPIP JOURNAL with the RECOVER qualifier was applying a journal to the file.
+Run Time Error: This indicates that YottaDB could not open a database file xxxx because MUPIP JOURNAL with the RECOVER qualifier was applying a journal to the file.

 Action: Wait for RECOVER command to complete.